 - when you transfer the ownership of your motor vehicle

-You need to make sure you have a valid NY inspection sticker displayed on your motor vehicle.
+You must ensure you have a valid New York inspection sticker displayed on your motor vehicle.
 The inspection sticker has an expiration date, which is the last day of the month that was punched on the sticker.

 If your vehicle fails the safety and emissions inspection, you should get your motor vehicle inspected again to receive an inspection sticker.
 But the inspection station will require your consent before they begin the re-inspection.

 There is no obligation to take your motor vehicle for repairs to the station that carried out the initial inspection after your car fails inspection.
-You can have your motor vehicle repaired or re-inspected at any licensed repair shop or you can do the necessary repairs yourself.
-And before you get an inspection sticker, your vehicle must pass a new inspection at the inspection station you chose.
+You can have your motor vehicle repaired or re-inspected at any licensed repair shop or do the necessary repairs yourself.
+And before you get an inspection sticker, your vehicle must pass a new inspection at your chosen inspection station.

-Can you drive with an expired inspection ticket in NY?
+Can you drive with an expired inspection in New York?

 No. In New York, drivers driving with an expired inspection ticket may face fines and suspension of their car insurance.
-As such, it is important to check your inspection date regularly and ensure that it is kept up to date.
-Always ensure that your car has a valid inspection ticket and relevant car insurance at all times.
+As such, it is essential to check your inspection date regularly and ensure it is kept up to date.
+Always ensure that your car has a valid inspection and relevant car insurance.

-What are the penalties for having an expired inspection ticket in NY?
+What are the penalties for having an expired inspection in New York?

 The fine for an expired inspection sticker in the state of New York depends on how long the sticker has been expired.